taravancil/taravancil.com/content/about/index.md

 layout: single
 title: About
 ---
 Hi.
 I'm Tara.
-I'm co-founder of [Blue Link Labs](https://bluelinklabs.com), the team behind [Beaker](https://beakerbrowser.com), a peer-to-peer Web browser, and [Hashbase](https://hashbase.io), a cloud peer service for files hosted with the [Dat protocol](https://github.com/datproject/dat).
+I'm the co-founder of [Blue Link Labs](https://bluelinklabs.com), the team behind [Beaker](https://beakerbrowser.com), a peer-to-peer Web browser, and [Hashbase](https://hashbase.io), a cloud peer service for files hosted with the [Dat protocol](https://github.com/datproject/dat).